 Thrombocytopenia and pancreatitis−rarely, in newborns whose mothers have received thiazides during pregnancy.

-The usual dose of DYAZIDE is one or two capsules given once daily, with appropriate monitoring of serum potassium and of the clinical effect (see WARNINGS, Hyperkalemia).
+The usual dose of DYAZIDE is 1 or 2 capsules given once daily, with appropriate monitoring of serum potassium and of the clinical effect (see WARNINGS, Hyperkalemia).

 They are supplied as follows: